Shell-less chick embryo culture: Growth in vitro

 "Early attempts to grow chick embryos outside their shells (Boone, 1963; Quisenberry and Dillon, 1962) met with limited success.
 Bruce Dunn (1974), a high school student working in an improvised basement laboratory, devised a method for growing chick embryos in plastic slings.
 Working with Boone, Ramsey and Dunn improved shell-less embryo culture methods (Dunn and Boone, 1976; Ramsey and Boone, 1972).
 Castellot et al. (1982) simplified the method further by substituting disposable hot cups ("chick-in-a-cup") for plastic tripods."

 The specific advancements made by Ramsey and Boone's 1972 paper were further developing incubators with features aimed at controlling temperature, atmosphere, humidity, and reducing bacterial exposure.
 Construction was made with plywood and 2.5 cm polystyrene insulation, and plexiglass and glass viewing ports for visibility.
-Airflow system had air entering from the top and bottom and exited from the sides after being heated by a blower.
+The airflow system had air entering from the top and bottom and exited from the sides after being heated by a blower.
 Inside, an inner controlled chamber housed up to 36 embryos, positioned within 15 cm on all sides for optimal air circulation.
 Temperature control system maintained temperatures between 37.8–37.9°C using a thermistor-regulator, with real-time monitoring at the embryo level.
 The study set a milestone, showing that chick embryos could survive up to 18 days in opened shells within this incubator.

 The specific improvements from Dunn and Boone in 1976 advanced technique for cultivating chick embryos in vitro, allowing growth from three days to 21 days of total incubation (three days in the shell followed by 18 days in culture).
-This improved method led to a mean survival time of 18 days in cultured embryos, reaching Hamburger-Hamilton stage 41, which corresponds to a 15-day developmental stage in natural incubation.
+This improved method led to a mean survival time of 18 days in cultured embryos, reaching Hamburger–Hamilton stage 41, which corresponds to a 15-day developmental stage in natural incubation.
 The study details how embryos cultured in vitro showed comparable physical development (e.g., wet and dry weights, toe length) with naturally incubated embryos at corresponding stages.
 However, embryos cultured ex-ovo displayed some degree of growth retardation compared to in-ovo counterparts.
 Their method provided a way to analyze embryonic development up to later stages, enabling more complex studies on chick embryo physiology and development without the shell.
 The findings also highlighted potential factors contributing to in vitro growth limitations, informing further refinement of embryonic culture conditions.

-In 1988 the paper by M.M.
-Perry describes the first successful development of a chick embryo from an early stage through to hatching entirely outside the eggshell.
+In 1988 the paper by M. M. Perry describes the first successful development of a chick embryo from an early stage through to hatching entirely outside the eggshell.
 Perry's work introduced a complete in vitro culture system that carefully replicated the conditions inside a natural eggshell.
 The system included the controlled provision of oxygen, humidity, and nutrients, essential for embryo survival and growth through all developmental stages.
 Perry's culture system marked a breakthrough in avian embryology by achieving full-term development, and their technique paved the way for studying chick embryos under controlled conditions.